itsdarrenlee/EE2026-Assignments/README.md

-# NUSBtech
+# EE2026 Assignments
-Schoolwork Submited in EE2026
+All Schoolwork done using Verilog/VHDL